top of page

 After her initial visit, Candace began taking a nutritional supplement program to support her immune system, nervous system and mitochondrial function.

-However, I needed to order several additional tests to take a deeper look at her health.
-These tests help me ‘look under the hood’ to better assess the status of her adrenal function, GI microbiome and any possible exposure to environmental toxins such as mold and pesticides.
+While her standard lab results had always been normal, I felt it was important to order several additional tests to further evaluate her health.
+These functional medicine tests help me ‘look under the hood’ to more deeply assess the status of adrenal function, gut health and any previous exposure to environmental toxins such as mold and pesticides that can weaken the immune system.

 Functional Medicine Lab Tests:

-1. Comprehensive Digestion and Stool Analysis – Candace has a relatively healthy GI microbiome which only required adding a probiotic supplement.
+1. Comprehensive Digestion and Stool Analysis – The results showed Candace had a relatively healthy GI microbiome.
+I added a probiotic supplement to her regimen to provide additional support.

-2. Urine for Mycotoxins (mold toxins) – Many people are exposed to air-borne mold toxins every day without even knowing it.
-I personally lived in a house that had high levels of mold toxins and didn’t have a clue until I started developing unusual and serious symptoms (itching, weight loss, anxiety and shortness of breath).
-Fortunately for Candace, this test was normal.
+2. Mycotoxin Assay (for mold toxins) – Many people are exposed to air-borne mold toxins every day without knowing it.
+I personally lived in a house that had high levels of mold toxins and didn’t have a clue until I started developing serious symptoms (itching, weight loss, anxiety and shortness of breath).
+Fortunately for Candace, her mycotoxin assay came back normal.

-This graph shows Candace’s early morning cortisol level is at 14 with the ideal range being between 15-25.
-It also shows her noon cortisol level at 4 with ideal being 5-10.
+The above graph shows Candace’s early morning cortisol level is at 14 with the ideal range being between 15-25 (circle).
+It also shows her noon cortisol level at 4 with the ideal range being 5-10 (circle).

-In my experience, most people with post-viral syndrome have at least some degree of adrenal insufficiency.
-The ‘hyperactive inflammatory response’ affecting a large percentage of people with Long Covid may result from sub-optimal adrenal function that is present when Covid first hits.
-Age, poor nutrition, an inadequate amount of restorative sleep and chronic stress often contribute to sub-optimal adrenal gland function.
+In my experience, many people with post-viral syndrome have some degree of adrenal insufficiency.
+The ‘hyperactive immune response’ (sometimes referred to as cytokine storm) affecting a significant number of people with Covid-19 infection, can occur due to sub-optimal adrenal function.
+Advanced age, poor nutrition, and too little restorative sleep can contribute to sub-optimal adrenal function.

-Our adrenal glands are both amazing and underappreciated.
-When we are stressed, they release adrenalin to enable us to ‘push through’ the stress.
-Adrenalin releases glucose into the bloodstream, dilates your pupils, quickens your heartbeat and raises your blood pressure.
-All that potential energy is designed to be released in the form of physical exertion, such as escaping from a wild animal.
-However, when adrenalin is released, and all you do with it is continue sitting in your chair and working, unhealthful effects can occur.
+The adrenal glands are both amazing and underappreciated.
+When we’re stressed, they release adrenalin to help us ‘push through’ the stress.
+Adrenalin releases glucose into the bloodstream, dilates your pupils, quickens your heartbeat, inhibits proper gut function and raises your blood pressure.
+All that potential energy is designed to be released in the form of physical exertion, such as escaping from a wild animal or finishing a key project at work.
+However, if adrenalin is being constantly released in your system and all you do is sit in your chair and work on your computer, unhealthful effects can occur.

-Over time, too much adrenalin in your system can lead to hypertension, diabetes, irritability, anxiety, headaches and chronic pain.
+Over time, too much adrenalin in your system can lead to hypertension, cardiovascular disease, immune abnormalities, diabetes, irritability, anxiety, and headaches.

-Your adrenal glands do a lot more than release adrenaline.
-They also release cortisol and DHEA (dehydroepiandrosterone).
-These hormones affect your mood, energy level and how your immune system functions.
-A low level of these hormones can occur after prolonged periods of stress and lead to chronic fatigue, depression and immune hyper-reactivity which sometimes progresses top an autoimmune condition.
+Your adrenal glands do much more than release adrenaline.
+They also release cortisol, fludrocortisone and DHEA (dehydroepiandrosterone).
+These hormones affect your mood, energy, blood pressure and immune function.
+Decreased production of these hormones often occurs after sustained periods of stress.
+Significantly diminished adrenal function can also trigger autoimmune conditions.

-I describe adrenal function to my patients in the following way, “Cortisol provides your nervous system a boost of energy first thing in the morning when you need it the most.
-To mix metaphors, It puts the wind in your sails and provides you with a head of steam.
+I describe cortisol’s function to my patients in the following way, “Cortisol provides your nervous system a boost of energy first thing in the morning when you need it the most.
+Forgive the mix of metaphors but it puts wind in your sails and gives you a head of steam.

-I find sub-optimal cortisol and DHEA levels in most patients with Long Covid, fibromyalgia and ME/CFS.
-While supplementing these hormones may not reverse these conditions by itself, combining proper hormonal supplementation with mitochondrial support and lifestyle changes can make a huge difference in how patient feel over a relatively short period of time.
+I find sub-optimal cortisol and DHEA levels in most of the patients I see with Long Covid, fibromyalgia and ME/CFS.
+While supplementing these hormones alone may not reverse these complex conditions, adding just the right amount of hormonal supplementation to micronutrient mitochondrial support can make a huge difference in how a patient feels in a relatively short period of time.
+Getting these two pieces of the program right can make a world of difference in how quickly a patient responds.

-At the end of her second visit, I now had the information I needed to properly treat Candace’s post-viral syndrome.
+At the end of our second visit, I had the information I needed to properly treat Candace’s post-viral syndrome.

 Full Spectrum Treatment Program